The Docs development environment

 When adding content, several questions have to be answered:

+Every section has a template reference which helps to create a new entry suggesting an outline and giving some clues about the content.
 Feel free to ping SIG Docs to discuss these questions, or join the weekly sync/special working hours call.

 When writing documentation, there is a lot to be taken care of in terms of tonality, style, voice, and even formatting.
+We have written a style guide for all written content that follows the Microsoft Style Guide.

 Good content is clear, useful, friendly, inclusive and appropriate.